qwc-services/qwc-services.github.io/src/topics/Search.md

 *Note*: For both `Search facet` and `Dataproduct` resources you can create wildcard resources by setting the name to `*`.
 This is useful to assign permissions for all available facets/dataproducts with one single resource.

 Finally, create permissions for the newly created resources and regenerate the service configuration.

+## Automatically generate QGIS Search Provider

+When using the config generator, QGIS Search Providers can be automatically created both for the SearchBar and for the FeatureSearch plugin.

+* SearchBar: will create a search that queries all queryable QGIS layers, using each layer's Display Name
+* FeatureSearch: will create a search for each queryable layer, which includes all searchable fields

+This behavior is disabled by default.
+To enable this, you must set the QGIS Project Variable `qwc_autogen_searchproviders` to `true`.